- hydroxychloroquine sulfate

 Not known: bone-marrow depression, anaemia, aplastic anaemia, agranulocytosis, leucopenia and thrombocytopenia

 Nervous system disorders

-Uncommon: Retinopathy with changes in pigmentation and visual field defects can occur, but appears to be uncommon if the recommended daily dose is not exceeded.
-In its early form it appears reversible on discontinuation of Plaquenil.
+Uncommon: retinopathy with changes in pigmentation and visual field defects can occur, but appears to be uncommon if the recommended daily dose is not exceeded.
+In its early form it appears reversible on discontinuation of hydroxychloroquine sulfate.
 If allowed to develop, there may be a risk of progression even after treatment withdrawal.

 Corneal changes including oedema and opacities have been reported.
 They are either symptomless or may cause disturbances such as haloes, blurring of vision or photophobia.
 They may be transient and are reversible on stopping treatment.

 Not known: cases of maculopathies and macular degeneration have been reported (the onset ranging from 3 months to several years of exposure to hydroxychloroquine) and may be irreversible.

 Not known: cardiomyopathy which may result in cardiac failure and in some cases a fatal outcome (see sections 4.4 and 4.9)

 Chronic toxicity should be considered when conduction disorders (bundle branch block/atrioventricular heart block) as well as biventricular hypertrophy are found.
 Drug withdrawal may lead to recovery.

 These symptoms usually resolve immediately on reducing the dose or on stopping treatment.

 Uncommon: abnormal liver function tests